Photon CounterGATED COUNTERINTERFACESLidar DetectorsHybrid SupplyCompetitors

 Beware of SSD After-Pulse detector rates that increase with quantum efficiency which have long recovery dead times.

 Many 'Photon Counters' are just detectors with an amplifier-discriminator and TTL pulse out that don't 'count' at all.
-Time Correlated Single Photon Counters are boards for computers, NIM (Nuclear Instrumentation Modules) for NIM bins, USB units, or Stand-Alone systems.
+Time Correlated Single Photon Counters (TCSPC) are boards for computers, NIM (Nuclear Instrumentation Modules) for NIM bins, USB units, or Stand-Alone systems that timestamp photon arrival or put photons in time correlated bins

-Marina Photonics supplies loss-free 1.6 GHz time-correlated single photon counting with SUSTAINED USB3.1 computer input as lossless SUSTAINED 400 Megabyte/second DIO computer input.
+Marina Photonics supplies loss-free 1.6 GHz time-correlated single photon counting to bins with lossless SUSTAINED 400 Megabyte/second USB3 computer input.

 • Stanford Research Systems SR430 is available In-house for photon counting comparisons, but the SR430 is out of production.The SR430 cannot reliably see sub-nanosecond width photon pulses, but the PV16 and P1TTL can stretch the pulse to reliable widths for use with the SR430.